codeigniter4/CodeIgniter4/user_guide_src/source/libraries/honeypot.rst

 =====================

-The Honeypot Class makes it possible to determine when a Bot makes a request to a CodeIgniter4 application, If it's enabled in ``Application\Config\Filters.php`` file.
-This is done by attaching form fields to any form, and this form field is hidden from human but accessible to Bot.
-When data is entered into the field it's assumed the request is coming from a Bot, then an execption is thrown.
+The Honeypot Class makes it possible to determine when a Bot makes a request to a CodeIgniter4 application, if it's enabled in ``Application\Config\Filters.php`` file.
+This is done by attaching form fields to any form, and this form field is hidden from a human but accessible to a Bot.
+When data is entered into the field ,it's assumed the request is coming from a Bot, and you can thro a ``HoneypotException``.

 .. contents::
     :local: